andres-montanez/Magallanes/README.md

 Easy boy.
 It's not sorcery, just some *technomagick*!

 In Magallanes you define environments like *testing*, *staging*, or *production* like on the example above.
-Then, on that environment you can configure a set up specifing to which hosts you want to deploy and what tasks to run (*after*, *on*, and *before* deploying).
+Then, on that environment, you can configure a setup specifing to which hosts you want to deploy and what tasks to run (*after*, *on*, and *before* deploying).
+And you are done!

-### And what spells...
-TASKS!
+### And what spells... tasks!
 What tasks has it built in? ###
 Just a few, for now...

   - **deployment/rsync** - This task is for deploying your code to the remote servers.
   - **scm/update** - This task is for updating (git/svn) your base wokring copy.

-But!
+But that's not all!
 You can create your own taks, and execute commands on your working copy and in your deployed code!
+Also we are working on creating more built in tasks.

 ### This is awesome!
 Where can I learn more? ###